 Blog Posts Related to Ohio

-On Monday, December 23, federal judge Timothy Black issued a ruling declaring that the state of Ohio must respect marriages between same-sex couples on death certificates issued by the state.
+Today, U.S. District Court judge Timothy Black officially issued his ruling in Henry v.
+Wymyslo, declaring that the state of Ohio must respect the marriages of same-sex couples legally performed in other states.

 Resources Related to Ohio

 Pew Poll Finds Growing Support for Freedom to Marry Among Evangelicals, Majority Support Among Youth

 A comprehensive Pew poll found majority support for the freedom to marry among young people, college graduates and Catholics, with growing support among all other religious categories.